erintimli01/Mr.-Roboger-s-Neighborhood/README.md

 ## Tests

-//Describe: beep()
+//Describe: beepboop()
-Test: "It should return users input"
+Test: "It should return beep with users entry of 1"
 Code: beep(1)
 Expected Output: 1